jdabtieu/yan85-disassembler/README.md

 The assembler doesn't support jumps at this time, because it's not required for any of the babyrev challenges.
 This may be added in the future.

 Please submit an issue in the Issue tab, along with the full traceback if printed and either the binary or a objdump of it (`objdump -M intel -d`)

-# Cheating?
-If you work at ASU and would like me to take down this repo, please submit an issue stating so and I will remove it.

 # The yan85 architecture
 The architecture does not specify an exact bit/byte offset for registers and flags, so the ~~very evil~~ problem setters randomize these offsets between different challenges, meaning that they need to be manually located in each binary.
 In addition, even the opcodes themselves are not fixed, meaning that depending on the challenge, opcodes can be in the order `[arg1][inst][arg2]`, or something else, like `[arg2][inst][arg1]`.